Paulo Guedes: Politics

 Guedes has never been affiliated with a political party, but in 1989 was responsible for the economic proposals of the campaign of liberal (classic liberal / libertarian) candidate Guilherme Afif Domingos for the presidency.

 In 2018 Guedes was named as the economic advisor for the campaign of Jair Bolsonaro in the 2018 presidential election.
-Guedes is the candidate's likely pick for Minister of Economics in a future cabinet.
+Guedes is the candidate's likely pick for Minister of the Economy in a future cabinet.
 As Bolsonaro's economic spokesperson, Guedes has advocated for the privatization of several state-owned companies, and has defended some of the reforms of President Michel Temer, such as limits to public spending and higher interest rates for loans from BNDES.
 Guedes supports a single, value-added federal tax instead of Brazil's current tax system.
 He also advocates for an income tax exemption of R$5,030, which is roughly five times the minimum wage in Brazil (as of 2019, the minimum wage in Brazil is R$998/month).

-Guedes was confirmed as Bolsonaro's pick to head the Ministry of the Economics.
+Guedes was confirmed as Bolsonaro's pick to head the Ministry of the Economy.
 Guedes's ministry encompasses treasury, planning, budgeting, industry, and commerce.